RXTX4816/OBDisplay-Uno/README.md

 This code is for the Arduino Uno with a 16x2 Display Shield.
 [WORKING]

-For the Arduino Mega with a TFT LCD Display Shield look into the [main branch](https://github.com/RXTX4816/OBD-KKL-KW1281-ARDUINO-TRIPCOMPUTER) [WORKING]
+For the Arduino Mega with a TFT LCD Display Shield look into [OBDisplay-Mega](https://github.com/RXTX4816/OBDisplay-Mega) [FAULTY]

 ![](assets/obdisplay.gif)